 - USDA Zones: As an annual in zones 2–11 depending on the variety

 - Sun Exposure: Full sun or partial shade in hot weather

-- Soil Type: Well-drained, nutrient-rich soil
+- Soil Type: Well-draining, nutrient-rich soil

-Starting Kale From Seed
+How to Start Kale From Seed

 Kale is exceptionally easy to grow from seed, and you'll start to see results in as few as five days.
 For kale that's ready to harvest in summer, sow these tiny seeds 2 inches apart and 1/4 to 1/2 inch deep in a sunny location in spring as soon as the soil is soft enough to work.
 Kale seeds also do well when started indoors about six weeks before the last frost of spring; this helps them mature before intense summer heat.
 For a harvest in fall and winter, sow seeds in mid to late summer.